The Complete Beginners Guide to Overlanding in 2026

 Where Can I Overland?

 Arguably, the toughest part about overlanding is finding a great location, and more importantly finding a location that allows it.
 The most frequent and popular locations for overlanding are state parks because they usually have campsites if that’s your thing and most allow off-road driving through their designated trails where you can pick your own camp spot.
 There are 29 states with national parks in them so you’re bound to be in a state with one or near one.
 If you don’t have a state park, you can google some locations in your area and you’re bound to find forums and other blog posts stating exactly where to go.
 REMEMBER; if you are planning to overland in a national park, you can find trails and roads that allow your overlanding vehicle by going to the USDA Forest Service website and download their maps.
-If you’re looking for the absolute best places to overland, check out our top 5 overlanding routes in the U.S article!

 The Most Important Thing to Remember